LuXDAmore/vue-cursor-fx/README.md

     );

-    // Or
-    // in a .vue file
+    // Or, in a .vue file
     import { CursorFx } from '@luxdamore/vue-cursor-fx';

     export default {